-Aroids love reasonable humidity, shady environments (indirect sunlight), good draining potting mix.
+Aroids love reasonable humidity, shady environments (indirect sunlight), good draining specialised potting mix.

-Allow potting mix to dry out slightly between drinks.
-I like to stick a finger down to the first knuckle and make sure the soil is dry.
-You can increase the watering over summer and reduce during winter.
+Keep moist over the growing season.
+I like to stick a finger into the mix to see how things are going.
+You can reduce watering during winter.
 Keep an eye on the foliage as it can give signs of under watering (drooping) or over watering (yellowing).

 Fertiliseregularly while the plant is actively growing.